antonoro/TheSocialDistancer/README.md

 ### 2.3: How to launch

-I added nodemon to relaunch the project after every change, so using yarn start works fine.
+I added nodemon to relaunch the project after every change in dev mode (the deployed version needs standard node), using this command:

 ```
-yarn start
+yarn start:dev
 ```

 Navigate to localhost:3001 on your web browser and enjoy my app!